anmolw/discord-bot/Readme.md

 - Lets you play connect four & trivia in a discord text channel.

 - Automatically adds spotify links posted in a server into a playlist specific to that server.
+(This feature is currently WIP)

 - Fetches xkcd comics by ID or presents a random comic